Why Are My Pond Fish Dying in Hot Weather? (And How to Prevent It)

 However, you should make sure that no more than 60% of your pond is covered by plants, and no more than the same amount should be shaded by trees.
 This will ensure that enough sunlight reaches it to allow for proper ecosystem function.
 A potential drawback is the need to clean your pond regularly to prevent any dead plant matter from depleting oxygen as it decomposes, and also needing to trim back certain species (such as water lilies) so that they don’t grow out of control.
 As always, ensure that you use only native plant species and work to remove invasive species that could be harmful to your pond and the surrounding ecosystems.

 Keeping your water moving (but not too much) will keep the water consistently filtering around so that there aren’t any overly warm or cold pockets that may shock your fish as they swim about.
 Possible methods of facilitating water movement include water aerators, waterfalls, fountains, and so on.
 These will also incorporate oxygen into your pond, and deter algal growth.
-There aren’t really any drawbacks to this approach, other than ensuring that there isn’t too much water movement, as many pond fish species are adapted to slow-moving water and can become stressed if water is too turbid.
+There aren’t really any drawbacks to this approach, other than ensuring that there isn’t too much water movement, as many pond fish species are adapted to slow-moving water and can become stressed if water is turbid or has too much movement.

 3) Adding Shade Sails and Covers